gitbheeds/EE399-Machine-Learning-and-Neural-Networks/README.md

 Finally, we computed the percentage of variance of the 6 SVD modes to the dataset.
 This was done by comparing the sum of squares of projections onto each SVD mode against the sum of squares of the original dataset.
 The 6 modes are pictured below, indicating each mode's variance from the dataset.
 We can see that each successive mode is more and more accurate, with less percent variance.
 ![SVD faces](https://user-images.githubusercontent.com/87102849/232678622-2e4d6ecb-1775-42ad-96c0-f6eeb33264f0.png)

 ### Section 5: Conclusion
+This homework focused on understanding the SVD, a powerful, easy to implement technique, and seeing how it compares to other methods of analysis.
+SVD will definitely be even better in higher dimension problems.